priyanshutiwari09/Projec-YBI-/README.md

-This Project is about Data Science, where we can predict using different models.
+This Project is based on Data Science, where we can predict using different models.